Eunsong/SpinDynamicsSimulator/README.md

     0.0     0.0     1.0

 The actual system consists of repeated basis along the lattice vectors.
 In the *[ unit_cells ]* section, we specify number of repeated units along each lattice vectors.
-Let's say later we will compute spin-wave spectrum along bx(reciprocal lattice vector of ax).
+Let's say later we will compute spin-wave spectrum along *bx*(reciprocal lattice vector of *ax*).
 In order to achieve good resolution of spin-wave along the desired direction, we need to place more repeated unit cells along this direction.
-I decided to put 50 along ax, and 5 for the other directions.
+I decided to put 50 along *ax*, and 5 for the other directions.

     [ unit_cells ]
     #nx     ny      nz
     50      5      5

 Now, we need to define a Hamiltonian.
 We first give a name to the Hamiltonian.
 In this case, we name it *J1_FM* meaning Ferro Magnetic interaction between nearest neighbors(though name is only used to look up matching interactions in the bonds section).
 Ferromagnetic Heigenberg interaction consists of negative diagonal components and zero off-diagonal components.
-So we can write it write it like this:
+So we can write it like this:

     [ Hamiltonian ]